 Regardless of the time of day, the benefits of meditation are many and range from physical and mental to health and emotional.
 From improved focus to lower stress levels, meditation is an incredibly effective practice that can transform your life.

-As we become accustomed to lack of sleep or a poor quality of sleep, the effects of the lack of sleep continue to negatively affect our mind and body, in both noticeable and non-noticeable ways.
-From heart disease to obesity, greater amounts of over- or under-sleeping have been shown to be associated with a wide range of medical conditions.
+As we become accustomed to a lack of sleep or a poor quality of sleep, the effects of the lack of sleep continue to negatively affect our mind and body, in both noticeable and non-noticeable ways.
+From heart disease to obesity, and under-sleeping have been shown to be associated with a wide range of medical conditions.

 Fortunately, meditation may be the key to moving from disrupted sleep cycles to healing through sleep.
 The use of sleeping pills and other medications can be reduced as your body's natural sleep rhythm returns and the quality of your sleep improves.

 Meditation affects our sleep quality in several ways.
-Meditation calms the nervous system, which helps to reduce the stress level in our body, and this allows for deep and more restful sleep.
-Activating the parasympathetic nervous system helps to improve our digestion and create regular and calm breathing.
+Meditation calms the nervous system, which helps to reduce our body's stress level, allowing for deep and more restful sleep and activate the parasympathetic nervous system helping us to improve our digestion and create regular and calm breathing.

-Due to our often hectic everyday life and fast-paced culture, we force our nervous system to be in a survival mode for long periods at a time, longer and more often than is healthy or necessary.
+Due to our often hectic everyday life and fast-paced culture, we force our nervous system to be in survival mode for longer periods of time, longer and more often than is healthy or necessary.
 This strains our physical body and drains us of energy.

 Meditation is a way to press the RESET button and force ourselves back into a natural relaxed state.

 Depending on how you feel during the day and what you prefer, you can choose different ways to meditate.
 Meditation is a very individual practice.
 Some prefer guided meditation, where a narrator's soft and soothing voice carries you through to physical relaxation.
-Others prefer to play meditative music to achieve deeper states of calm, and others are able to maintain a focused attention for longer periods of time, shutting off the outside world.
+Others prefer to play meditative music to achieve deeper states of calm, and others do focused attention meditation, shutting off the outside world.
 There are countless ways to meditate; from ancient Buddhist techniques to modern variations.

 Choose the meditation technique you feel suits you.
-Try different techniques over a week or a month and find out what works for you.
+Try different techniques over a week or a month to discover what works for you.

-You achieve the best effect by creating a meditation habit, creating a fixed evening routine.
-Make sure not only to make the meditation itself a routine, but also create some routines around your preparation for meditation, in this way you tell yourself, mentally as well as physically, that you are going to meditate and over time the body will already prepare here, that way you can get so much more out of your actual meditation.
-A routine ensures that you do not have an abrupt transition from a perhaps chaotic and busy day to the sedentary meditation.
+You achieve the best effect by creating a meditation habit, creating a fixed evening (or morning) routine.
+Make sure not only to make the meditation itself a routine, but also create some routines around your preparation for meditation, in this way, you're telling yourself, mentally as well as physically, that you are going to meditate and over time the body will already prepare here, that way you can get so much more out of your actual time sitting in meditation.
+A routine ensures that you do not have an abrupt transition from a perhaps chaotic and busy day to a sedentary meditation.